 Participation in the course is a major component of this class.
 If you do not attend class or cannot talk articulately about class lectures, weekly films, and the assigned readings, your participation grade will suffer.
 Class discussion will occur throughout the week, but will be required whenever reading is due.
 The participation grade will be broken into two parts and graded based on your performance during the two halves of the semester.
 For excused absences, the professor must be notified ahead of time.
 You are only allowed two unexcused absence before your participation grade will suffer.
 For each unexcused absence (over the two allowed) students will be deducted 20 points.
 For non-participation, students will be deducted 10 points per discussion class.
 If you have an emergency that takes you away from class, please let the professor know as soon as you can.

-Using material from the case study "Is Diversity a Mask or a Bridge: The Indian mascot debate," the class will stage a debate.
+Using material from the case study "Should Indian Sports Mascots Be Repealed," the class will stage a debate.
 After being divided roughly in half, you will work with students in your large group to prepare for a debate.
 Each side will begin with a 25 minute presentation, followed by a 10 min questioning period from the other side.
 Students will be graded on both the research behind and presentation of their individual segment/questions, as well as how convincing of a case their side makes.
 Each student should upload their presentation slides to Sakai before class, but the presentation should be collected and work as a whole.

-If you are in the group arguing to keep the mascot, make a clear case for why it shouldn't be retired.
-Using arguments put forward in the case, Jawort 2012, Dolley 2003, and other sources, address these issues: Why is the symbol important to the school community?
-What steps will you take to try and appease the local American Indian community?.
-How might the representation shift to be less offensive?
+If you are in the group arguing to keep mascots, make a clear case for why they shouldn't be banned.
+Using arguments put forward in Arthur 2012, Jawort 2012, Dolley 2003, and other sources, address these issues: Why is the symbol important?
+What steps will you take to try and appease American Indian communities?.
+How might representations shift to be less offensive?
 What are the possible issues that might arise?
 How will you deal with the opponents?
-What steps would you take to educate the community concerning Native American Awareness in the school system?
-How will you refocus the community on the other important educational issues and needs?
+What steps would you take to educate the community concerning Native American Awareness through mascots?

-Groups of 3-4 students will give a ten-minute visual presentation at a staged community meeting, taking a stand on whether or not the tribe should open a casino.
-Each presentation should include a plan for the future of economic development in the area.
+Groups of 3-4 students will give a ten-minute visual presentation at a staged community meeting, taking a stand on whether or not the tribe discussed in the case should open a casino.
+Each presentation should include a detailed plan for the future of economic development in the area and what the money will be used for.
 Three sources should be cited in the presentation in addition to the information taken from the case.
-Sources should be cited on the slide with a bibliography at the end of the presentation.
+All sources should be cited on the slide with a bibliography at the end of the presentation.
 After the presentation other students (acting as community members) will ask questions of the presenters.
 One member of the group must upload the presentation to Sakai prior to class.
 Students must fill out a peer review on Sakai the day of their presentation or they will lose all 10 points of their peer evaluation grade.